eserlxl/vglog-filter/doc/AUR.md

 `aur-generator.sh` is a utility script for automating the creation and maintenance of Arch Linux AUR packaging files for the vglog-filter project.
 It streamlines the process of generating tarballs, updating PKGBUILD and .SRCINFO files, and preparing the package for local testing or AUR submission.

+> **Important:** This script is **only for GNU/Linux systems**.
+It will not work on BSD, macOS, or other non-GNU platforms.
+It requires GNU getopt (from util-linux) and other GNU-specific tools.
+Attempting to run it on non-GNU systems will result in a clear error message and immediate exit.

 ## Overview
 - **Location:** `aur/aur-generator.sh`
 - **Purpose:** Automates tarball creation, PKGBUILD and .SRCINFO updates, and AUR packaging tasks for vglog-filter.
 - **License:** GPLv3 or later (see LICENSE)
-- **Platform:** The script is designed for GNU/Linux environments and does not aim to support macOS/BSD.
+- **Platform:** The script is designed for **GNU/Linux environments only** and does not aim to support macOS, BSD, or any non-GNU system.
 It requires GNU getopt (util-linux) and will not work with BSD/macOS getopt implementations.
 - **Bash Version:** The script requires **Bash version 4 or newer**.
 It will exit with an error if run on an older version.
 - **Tool Hints:** If a required tool is missing, the script will print a hint with an installation suggestion (e.g., pacman -S pacman-contrib for updpkgsums).